imagekitio/docs-keep-a-changelog/features/image-transformations/image-enhancement-and-color-manipulation.md

 This is used to add a gradient overlay over an input image.

-The gradient formed is a *linear gradient* (containing two colors) and it can be customised with the following parameters:
+The gradient formed is a *linear gradient* containing two colors, and it can be customised with the following parameters:

 | Parameter       | Description       | Value Type        | Range      | Default Value     |
 |-----------------|-------------------|-------------------|------------|-------------------|